 - Strain the mixture with a fine mesh strainer.
 Stir the vanilla extract into the ice cream.

-- Place the hot mixture into a bowl, cover with plastic wrap and let it chill overnight.
+- Place the hot mixture into a bowl, cover with plastic wrap, and let it chill overnight.

-- Place mixture in the ice cream maker for the recommended time required by your ice cream maker.
+- Place the mixture in the ice cream maker for the recommended time required by your ice cream maker.
 Mine recommends no longer than 20 minutes.